 If the property owner does not respond within 30 days and the violation still exists, a ”Notice of Pending Abatement” is mailed via certified mail, return receipt requested.
 The property owner has 14 days from date of this notice to make the necessary repairs to the sidewalk.

 The abutting property owner may make arrangements for a contractor to repair the sidewalk.
 The contractor must have a current Class A, B, C or Right-of-Way Concrete Specialty License through the City Clerk’s office.
 The contractor must also purchase a permit from the Public Works Department and have the repair work inspected by staff.
 The website link for the licensed contractors is located at:

 If the sidewalk is not repaired by the abutting property owner within the time specified, Public Works staff will make arrangements for the repairs to be made.
 After the work is completed, the City Clerk’s office will invoice the property owner for the repairs plus an administrative fee.
 If the property owner does not pay the entire invoiced amount, the unpaid balance will be assessed to the property owner’s taxes through the Register of Deeds office.
 Any unpaid sidewalk repairs forwarded to the Register of Deeds after July 31 will be assessed to the next year’s taxes.

-If citizens would like to report a sidewalk concern, they should contact the Department of Public Works at (785) 309-5725.
+If you would like to report a sidewalk concern or if you have questions about a Violation Notice and Correction Order you have received please contact the Public Works Department at (785) 309-5725.